Michole Biancosino is an outside-the-box theatre director, writer, producer and performer working in New York City, Vermont, and internationally.

-She is a co-founding Artistic Director of Project Y Theatre Company, where she recently directed the critically acclaimed NY Premiere of "CONNECTED," by Lia Romeo, at 59E59 Theaters, nominated for 4 NYIT Awards including Outstanding Full Length Script, Outstanding Ensemble, and Outstanding Overall Production, winner of 1 NYIT Award for Supporting Actress, Midori Francis.
-The play included an entire act available only on Video before or after the play in the theatre: "Drama Queen."
-"Connected" is available at Playscripts.
+She is a co-founding Artistic Director of Project Y Theatre Company, where she recently directed the critically acclaimed World Premiere “Trump Lear,” co-created by David Carl and Michole Biancosino, and running for over a year at the iconic Under St. Marks Theatre in NYC before embarking on a completely SOLD OUT run at The Pleasance as part of the Edinburgh Fringe.
+She has directed the World and NY Premieres of several plays including "CONNECTED," by Lia Romeo, at 59E59 Theaters, nominated for 4 NYIT Awards including Outstanding Full Length Script, Outstanding Ensemble, and Outstanding Overall Production, winner of 1 NYIT Award for Supporting Actress, Midori Francis.

-Michole is the co-creator and director of the hit show, "David Carl's Celebrity One-Man Hamlet" which won the NYFringe Outstanding Solo Performance Award, continues to tour extensively throughout the United States including Chicago Shakespeare Theatre, NYC's Baruch Performing Arts Center, and Kitchen Dog Theatre in Texas, and received 5 star reviews at Edinburgh Fringe (Underbelly) and a rave from the New York Times.
+Michole also co-created and directed of the hit show, "David Carl's Celebrity One-Man Hamlet" which won the NYFringe Outstanding Solo Performance Award, before touring extensively throughout the United States including Chicago Shakespeare Theatre, NYC's Baruch Performing Arts Center, and Kitchen Dog Theatre in Texas, and received 5 star reviews at Edinburgh Fringe (Underbelly) and a rave from the New York Times.

 Michole works extensively with solo show artists.
 Current solo show directing projects include

-"Show Up!" by Peter Michael Marino, playing at Edinburgh Fringe 2018, and "The Prodigal Vegan" a culinary solo show by Lisa Huberman at LaMaMa Theatre.
-She has a years long relationship working with Emmy Award winner, Addie Walsh, and helped develop her show, "That's All I Got" winner of "Best Variety Show" UnitedSOLO Festival.
+"Show Up!" and “Show Up KIDS!” by Peter Michael Marino playing at venues in NYC and abroad.
+She developed and directed multiple shows with Emmy Award winner, Addie Walsh including "That's All I Got" winner of "Best Variety Show" UnitedSOLO Festival.
 Michole directed the movie version of the same show, which can be viewed here: That's All I Got.
-Michole co-created and directs another collaboration with David Carl, "Trump Lear" with upcoming dates in NYC and regionally.
+Michole premiered her own solo show, “Witch Hunting” at Dixon Place in 2018.

 She conceived and directed the World Premiere musical "LoveSick or THINGS THAT DON’T HAPPEN," plays by Lia Romeo, songs by Tony Biancosino, at 59E59 Theaters, nominated for 3 NYIT Awards including Best Production of a Musical.